Customer complaints and feedback

-We regularly monitor all feedback we receive and deal with our customer feedback, complaints and praise under our Customer Complaints and Feedback Policy June 2023 (PDF File, 246kb).
+We monitor all complaints and feedback we receive and deal with these under our Customer Complaints and Feedback Policy (PDF File, 260kb)

-You can leave us feedback online, by letter, telephone, email, on social media or in person.
+You can submit a complaint or give feedback online, by letter, telephone, email, on social media, in person or via someone working on your behalf.

 Feedback for Nottinghamshire County Council

-Nottinghamshire County Council deals with complaints, comments or compliments about roads, potholes, pathways, gritting, street lighting and any other County Council service including libraries, social care and school admissions.
+Nottinghamshire County Council deals with complaints and feedback about roads, potholes, pathways, gritting, street lighting and any other County Council service including libraries, social care and school admissions.

 Make a complaint, comment or compliment about Nottinghamshire County Council